 ESL Placement Testing for Non-Native Speakers of English

-For some non-native speakers of English, it is possible that your Notice of Admission states that you are required to take the EPT and yet your ACT English score is high enough to earn you credit for RHET 105, an introductory writing-and-research course.
+For some non-native speakers of English, it is possible that your Notice of Admission states that you are required to take the EPT and yet your ACT English score (or SAT Evidence-Based Reading and Writing score) is high enough to earn you credit for RHET 105, an introductory writing-and-research course.
 In this situation, you should discuss your course enrollment options carefully with your academic advisor.
 It is true that your RHET 105 credit fulfills the General Education 'Composition I' requirement.
-However, it is also true that the reason your Notice of Admission says to take the EPT is that your TOEFL or IELTS scores were rather low for successful classroom work -- low enough to suggest that you would benefit from additional instruction in the academic communication that will be expected of you in your classes, whether it be written communication and/or oral communication.
+However, it is also true that the reason your Notice of Admission says to take the EPT is that your TOEFL or IELTS scores were low enough to suggest that you would benefit from additional instruction in the academic communication that will be expected of you in your classes, whether it be written communication and/or oral communication.

 The results of the EPT will indicate which ESL course(s) you should enroll in, if any.
 Some ESL courses focus on academic writing, others on pronunciation, while others address both oral and written communication.
 Your score report will recommend a particular course for you.

 The General Education Language Requirement for Non-Native Speakers of English

 Illinois requires that all undergraduate students study a language other than English ("LOTE") through either the third or fourth level, depending on which College they will graduate from.
 This is a General Education requirement.
 For non-native speakers of English, it means the following:

 - If you are entering the College of Business or the College of Liberal Arts and Sciences, and you have successfully completed four years of studying your native language at the upper secondary level (senior high school), then you have fulfilled the General Education LOTE requirement.

 - For all other colleges, you must successfully complete three years of studying your native language at the upper secondary level (senior high school) in order to fulfill the General Education LOTE requirement.